deankoch/UYRW_data/markdown/get_helperfun.md

   #
   # based on: https://hydrology.usu.edu/taudem/taudem5/TauDEMRScript.txt and QSWAT+
   # Requires TauDEM binaries to be installed to the path hardcoded below as `exe.dir`.
-  # get TauDEM installer from: from http://hydrology.usu.edu/taudem/taudem5.0/downloads.html
+  # get TauDEM installer from: http://hydrology.usu.edu/taudem/taudem5.0/downloads.html,
-  # learn about the algorithm here: https://hydrology.usu.edu/taudem/taudem2.0/taudem.html#Overview
+  # read about it here: https://hydrology.usu.edu/taudem/taudem2.0/taudem.html#Overview
   #
-  # `nstream` and `nchan` are the contributing area thresholds (in # of cells) above which a
+  # `nstream` is the contributing area threshold (in # of cells) above which a cell is
-  # cell is included in the stream (resp., channel) network.
-If `nchan` is zero or negative,
+  # included in the stream (resp., channel) network.
+If `nstream` is zero or negative,
   # TauDEM will attempt to find the smallest feasible value (producing the most detailed
   # feasible network) by drop analysis, based on the constant drop law of Broscoe (1959).
-If
-  # `nstream` is zero or negative, it is assigned to 10X to the value of `nchan` (similar to
-  # the defaults set in SWAT+)
   #
   # Note that any non-line geometry in `bsf` will be ignored, and any assigned value for
   # `bdepth` will be ignored if `bsf` is not supplied (since there is nothing to burn).